 For two upcoming articles, I wanted to leverage my existing RegKeyToMof article and add a video (at the end) to it to show How to Use RegKeyToMof.
 Then I noticed that I had two articles on the subject.
 This articles that the best of those two posts and combines them into this one.

 Several years ago, I received an email from a client asking for help with the RegKeyToMof tool.
 They asked, “Do you know the process for using RegKeyToMof.exe and how to append the configuration.mof and/or importing MOFs?
 This might be a tremendous help because I haven’t seen a definitive guide.”
 This question is still one that I hear today in 2022, so I thought that I would update my original blog post and show you how to use RegKeyToMof.

-RegKeyToMof is a useful tool for any Microsoft Endpoint Configuration Manager ( MEMCM / MECM / SCCM / ConfigMgr / CM) administrator.
-This tool allows you to inventory registry keys on a PC and return the data back to CM.
-At this point you can do whatever you want to the data – create reports, create collections, etc. ***updated June 27 2016 new link for RegKeytoMOF ***
+RegKeyToMof is a useful tool for any Microsoft Configuration Manager ( MEMCM / MECM / SCCM / ConfigMgr / MCM ) administrator.
+This tool allows you to inventory registry keys on a device and return the data back to SCCM via hardware inventory.
+From this point you can do whatever you want to the data: create reports, create collections, import the results into ServiceNow, etc.

-· You are looking for static keys under: HKEY_LOCAL_MACHINE\SYSTEM\ControlSet001\Control\Terminal Server\RCM
+For this example, I will assume that you are looking for static keys under: